What is passive smoking, and is it really that bad?

 The risk for heart disease increases

-This umbrella term refers to different types of heart issues and the maladies they cause.
+The umbrella term 'heart disease' refers to different types of heart issues and the maladies they cause.
 High blood pressure, cardiac arrest, heart attacks, chronic obstructive pulmonary disease, and arrhythmia all accompany heart disease.

 Exposure to tobacco smoke is a main cause for developing heart disease.
 There used to be an idea that heart issues only affected the elderly.
 That couldn't be farther from the truth.